rachaelfinch/rachaelfinch.GitHub.io/SQL_Bank_Project.md

 4. There are 289 projects for road construction, roadways, and highways. *Wildcard used to find any word combinations using road and highway.
 5. The total amount originally approved to loan out for these specific projects was over $6 billon, while there is only $1.24 billion left to pay back.
 6. The average service charge rate for all the loans and grants is 0.8143.
-7. The top 5 countries that owe the IDA the most are: Viet Nam, Pakistan, Ethiopia, Bangladesh, and India.
+7. The top 5 countries that owe the IDA the most are: Vietnam, Pakistan, Ethiopia, Bangladesh, and India.

 ### Thank You!